 The first authorized concert production of the musical arrived in the U.S. on July 11, 1971, with Elliman reprising the role of Mary Magdalene opposite Jeff Fenholt's Jesus and Carl Anderson's Judas.
 The 1971 Broadway staging featured typically idiosyncratic direction by Hair's Tom O'Horgan and a star-making performance from Ben Vereen as Judas.
 Fenholt and Elliman again took part, as did Barry Dennen, the concept album's Pilate.
 The Broadway show ran for a healthy 711 performances.
 The 1973 U.K. staging bested that, however, with director Jim Sharman's production (starring Paul Nicholas as Jesus and David Bowie pal Dana Gillespie as Mary) lasting a then-record-breaking eight years in the West End.
 Carl Anderson, Yvonne Elliman and Barry Dennen all took part in Norman Jewison's 1973 film version, which cast Ted Neeley as Jesus, a role he would revisit in the ensuing years.

-Around the time of a 2012 CD reissue, Lloyd Webber indicated that the original master tapes – and with them, the possibility of unreleased material – had been lost.
-That reissue was sourced from a copy of the original master tapes found in Lloyd Webber’s personal archive.
+Around the time of a 2012 CD reissue, Lloyd Webber indicated that the original master tapes - and with them, the possibility of unreleased material - had been lost.
+That reissue was sourced from a copy of the original master tapes found in Lloyd Webber's personal archive.
 The new 50th anniversary reissue is presumably happening thanks to some recent audio discoveries.
-All versions are newly remastered and the 3CD box set will feature a disc of previously unheard tracks, said to be an impossibility in 2012.
+All versions are newly remastered and the 3CD box set will feature a disc of 15 bonus tracks (nine previously unheard), said to be an impossibility in 2012.

-The slipcased 10 x 10″ box features guide vocals of “Blood Money” and “King Herod’s Song,” and scat vocals and an unreleased instrumental of “This Jesus Must Die” as well as the original single edit of Yvonne Elliman’s “I Don’t Know How to Love Him” (a top 30 Billboard Pop/top 15 AC hit) and Tim Rice commentary on the song.
-The bonus disc is rounded out by a two-part 1970 interview with Lloyd Webber and Rice.
+The bonus disc in the slipcased 10 x 10" box features guide vocals of "Blood Money" and "King Herod's Song," and scat vocals and an unreleased instrumental of "This Jesus Must Die" as well as the original single edit of Yvonne Elliman's "I Don't Know How to Love Him" (a top 30 Billboard Pop/top 15 AC hit) and Tim Rice commentary on the song.
+It also boasts a two-part 1970 interview with Lloyd Webber and Rice and various other single edits and demos.
 Nick Davis has mixed the unreleased tracks.
 The box also features a 100-page oral history book edited and compiled by journalist Lois Wilson featuring new interviews with key personnel as well as essays by Matt Berry and CHIC legend Nile Rodgers.
-The slipcase features the U.S. brown cover, with the U.K. “psychedelic” cover within.
+The slipcase features the U.S. brown cover, with the U.K. "psychedelic" cover within.